magneticstain/PrivyPaste/README.md

 https://dev.carlso.net/PrivyPaste/

 ## Description
-PrivyPaste is a standalone, private pastebin solution that utilizes encryption both while transmitting and storing data at rest to increase privacy and security.
+PrivyPaste is a standalone, private pastebin solution that utilizes end-to-end encryption.

 PrivyPaste can be easily scaled, making it a great option for both SMB's and enterprise users alike.